Frijol/climate-change/GLOSSARY.md

 ## tidal stream generator
 underwater turbines for tidal power

+## TPES
+total primary energy supply, the sum of production and imports minus exports and storage charges.
+See PE for more information [wiki](https://en.wikipedia.org/wiki/Primary_energy)

 ## Transition town
 a grassroots community movement to reduce local dependence on oil and other high-emitting energy sources